NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/tubeworm-gland.md

 trait01: "graft"
 trait02: "invested"
 trait03: "magical"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 7
 weight:
 value: "330"
 subvalue: "gp"
 invest:
 usage: "implanted"
 license: "ORC"
 identify:
 description: "Thanks to a graft from a hardy deep-sea invertebrate in your stomach, you can ingest food and water that would be toxic to others.
 You gain a +2 item bonus to Fortitude saving throws against ingested diseases and poisons."
 powerTitle1:
 actionEconomy1:
 type1: